Vyral/jorge-gonzalez/_posts/2025-08-11-what-are-the-hidden-costs-of-buying-a-home-in-2025.md

 **4\.
 HOA fees and one-time community charges.** If your new home is in a homeowners association (HOA), don’t assume the monthly dues are the only costs.
 Many HOAs charge one-time fees at closing, such as transfer fees or initiation fees.
 The [average monthly HOA fee in the U.S. is $291](https://www.nar.realtor/magazine/real-estate-news/navigating-hoa-rules-considerations-for-real-estate-agents-buyers-and-sellers){: target="_blank" rel="noopener"} and is non-negotiable.
 To avoid surprises at closing, request a full breakdown of HOA financial obligations before making an offer.

 **5\.
-Utility setups and hidden service deposits.** It’s easy to overlook utility setup costs when you're focused on buying, but they can add up quickly.
-Many providers require deposits, especially if you're moving from out of state or have a limited credit history.
+Utility setups and hidden service deposits.** It’s easy to overlook utility setup costs when you’re focused on buying, but they can add up quickly.
+Many providers require deposits, especially if you’re moving from out of state or have a limited credit history.
 These deposits for electric, water, gas, internet, and trash service can total several hundred dollars.
 You might also need to prepay your first month of service, along with one-time fees for mailbox keys or local permits.

 Buying a home in 2025 is a significant milestone and investment.
 Hidden fees and unexpected expenses can add up quickly, and if you’re not prepared, they can throw your budget off track.
 Preparing to buy is more than just getting your down payment ready; being informed can help you avoid financial surprises at the closing table.